juanescode/juanescode/README.md

 - 🔭 I’m currently a computer science student.

-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning react native and nextjs.

 - 👯 I’m looking to collaborate on projects.